The Complete History of Hats: How Headwear Shaped Fashion and Culture Through the Ages

 Men’s Hats

-An example can be seen in the portrait of John Talbot, later 1st Earl Talbot, painted by Pompeo Batoni in 1773.
+An example can be seen in the portrait of John Talbot, 1st Earl Talbot, painted by Pompeo Batoni in 1773.
 He is shown wearing a tricorn hat during his Grand Tour of Europe, highlighting how hats reflected social status and refinement.

 Portrait of John Talbot, 1st Earl Talbot, wearing 18th-century attire, painted by Pompeo Batoni in 1773